paragliding training center

 View is southeast.
 The part of the Rim visible here faces SW.
 The main LZ is on BLM land just north and west (across the road) from the light colored rectangle (private property) visible in the foreground.

 Flying high above the SSW facing part of the rim (marked by Mountain Junipers).
-In the distance to the right are the Organ Mountains east of Las Cruces, NM.
 The green arrow points to the Main LZ.

 Lee Boone at the NW end of the rim.